 Failing to heed this advice could result in shoddy work or personal injury.
 Neither is a good outcome for a DIY project.

-When someone familiar with the kind of project says you’re crazy for attempting it, that should be a cue to reconsider.
-Now, you don’t necessarily have to give up on every project simply because someone is skeptical, but you should ask yourself these questions:
+When someone familiar with the project says you’re crazy for attempting it, it’s a cue to reconsider.
+Ask yourself these questions:

 - Has this person done such a project themselves?

 - Have they heard from multiple people who have tried such a project?

 - Do they have a vested interest in discouraging you from doing the project?

 Contractors may play Negative Nellies because they want your business, so don’t rely on their advice alone.
 However, if your best friend who is handy says the project is a nightmare, give some thought to her words.

 Even if you are capable of finishing a home renovation on your own, that doesn’t mean you should attempt the project.